 - Pricing plans are limited, and all but the smallest businesses have to pay $12 per month.

 If you take all the free billing and invoicing software into account, Ninja stands out by offering a larger number of clients than its competitors.
-All the critical features of automated software are inherent in Invoice Ninja.
+All the critical features of automated free invoicing software are inherent in Invoice Ninja.
 These include asking clients to pay an upfront deposit, time tracking integration, and the possibility of adding taxes and discounts to invoices.
 The paid version has other useful features, including bulk invoicing, but the large number of features available in the free edition means that most freelancers would have no need to upgrade.

-Free.
+Free plan.
 For more features, you can choose the Pro plan at $10 per month or the Enterprise plan, which ranges from $14 to $44 per month based on the number of users.

 - Unlimited quotes and invoices for up to 100 clients